 Here's the graph:

 Yep, still exponential growth.
-In fact, I ran an exponential regression on the data (transforming the time variable so that year 0 is 2000, year 1 is 2001, etc) and the exponential model was with an of 0.9799.
-That’s a ridiculously strong fit, and the base of the exponential says that the amount of research is almost doubling each year.
+In fact, I ran an exponential regression on the data (transforming the time variable so that year 0 is 2000, year 1 is 2001, etc) and the exponential model was $y = 0.00548171(1.88282)^x$ with an $R^2$ of 0.9799.
+That's a ridiculously strong fit, and the base of the exponential says that the amount of research is almost doubling each year.

 I also took a look at the current numbers for 2017, as of today (almost exactly halfway through the year): 11 "flipped learning" articles, 38 "flipped classroom" articles, and one (rather lonely) "inverted classroom" article for a total of 50 so far.
 When I did this last year on June 2, the total was 38.
 The total number for 2016 ended up at 131, or about 3.4 times the number at mid-year.
 (Most research like this seems to be finalized during the summer.)
 So it's not unreasonable to predict that 2017 could end up around 180 publications when it's all over.